 Based on the feedback from the usability testing, I decided to make a few high-priority revisions.

-Additionally, the creation of brand storefronts would be useful for facilitating curated shopping experiences and opening the door to future brand partnerships.
+Brand Storefronts: To facilitate curated shopping experiences and open the door to future brand partnerships.